John Allen Muhammad: Criminal case

-On October 24, 2002, Muhammad was captured in Maryland, where most of the attacks and murders took place.
+On October 24, 2002, Muhammad was captured in Maryland, where most of the attacks and murders occurred.
 Although Maryland sought to bring him to trial, United States attorney general John Ashcroft reassigned the case to the jurisdiction of Paul Ebert, the Commonwealth's Attorney for Prince William County, Virginia.
 Virginia was viewed as more likely to impose a death sentence, which was borne out by the Virginia and Maryland verdicts.
 Virginia also allowed the death penalty for juveniles.

 In October 2003, Muhammad went on trial for the murder of Dean Meyers.
 The crime had occurred in Prince William County, near the city of Manassas, Virginia.
 The trial had been moved from Prince William County to Virginia Beach, approximately 200 miles away.
-Muhammad was granted the right to represent himself in his defense and dismissed his legal counsel, though he immediately switched back to having legal representation after his opening argument.
+Muhammad was granted the right to represent himself in his defense and dismissed his legal counsel, though he immediately switched back to having legal representation after his opening statement.
 He was charged with murder, terrorism, conspiracy and the illegal use of a firearm and faced a possible death sentence.

 Prosecutors said the shootings were part of a plot to extort $10 million from local and state governments.
 The prosecution said that they would make the case for 16 shootings allegedly involving Muhammad.
 The terrorism charge against Muhammad required prosecutors to prove he committed at least two shootings in a three-year period.

-The prosecution called more than 130 witnesses and introduced more than 400 pieces of evidence intended to prove that Muhammad undertook the murders and ordered Malvo to help carry it out.
+The prosecution called more than 130 witnesses and introduced more than 400 pieces of evidence intended to prove that Muhammad undertook the murders and ordered Malvo to help carry them out.
 Evidence included a rifle found in Muhammad's car that was linked by ballistics tests to eight of the 10 killings in the Washington area and two others in Louisiana and Alabama; the car, which was modified so that a sniper could shoot from inside the trunk; and a laptop computer, also found in the car, that contained maps with icons pinpointing shooting scenes.
 Witness accounts put Muhammad across the street from one shooting and his car near the scene of several others.
 There was also a recorded phone call to a police hotline in which a man, his voice identified by a detective as Muhammad's, demanded money in exchange for stopping the shootings.

 Muhammad's defense asked the court to drop the capital murder charges because there was no direct evidence.
 Malvo's fingerprints were on the Bushmaster rifle found in Muhammad's car and DNA from Muhammad was discovered on the rifle, but the defense contended that Muhammad could not be put to death under Virginia's "trigger-man law" unless he actually pulled the trigger to kill Meyers, and nobody testified that they saw him do so.